Neshannock Township, Pennsylvania: Public transit

+Major roads and highways

 Recreation and sports

 Neshannock Towhship's main recreation center is Pearson Park, which includes a members-only community pool, a playground, two Little League baseball fields, a party center (the Hutchison Center), a 1-mile walking trail, six tennis courts, a basketball court, and a volleyball court.
-Neshannock High School’s tennis team's home court is at the park's tennis courts.
+Neshannock High School's tennis team's home court is at the park's tennis courts.

-Also part of Neshannock Township’s Pearson Park is Hess Ice Rink and Baseball Field.
+Also part of Neshannock Township's Pearson Park is Hess Ice Rink and Baseball Field.
 Hess Ice Rink is where ice hockey is played, figure skating is taught, and has public skating when the facility is open.
 Hess Ice Rink is the home ice of Hess Figure Skating Club.
 The rink is home of the Dallas Stars defenseman, Stephen Johns.

 The New Castle Country Club is in Neshannock Township.
 The club has a golf course, tennis courts, putting green, and a driving range.
 They also have a restaurant and an area for parties.